1. Does Cornell have off-campus courses?

 9. Who can help me with my plans?

-Kimberly Cullen (x4385) is responsible for the Office of International and Off-Campus Studies.
-She can provide important materials and help to point you in the right direction.
-Associate Dean Ben Greenstein can also help answer some questions.
+The Program Coordinator (x4385) is responsible for the Office of International and Off-Campus Studies.
+They can provide important materials and help to point you in the right direction.
+The Associate Dean can also help answer some questions.

 10. I want to get started!
 What is the next step?

 Sounds great!
-Make an appointment to meet with Kimberly Cullen (x4385) , second floor Old Sem and you're on your way!
+Make an appointment to meet with our Program Coordinator (x4385) , second floor Old Sem and you're on your way!